Jul

 The Flowers of Srebrenica

-A stage reimagining of Aidan Hehir’s illustrated novel.
+A staged adaptation of Aidan Hehir’s illustrated novel.
 A road trip to the Srebrenica Genocide Memorial shatters the illusions of the “Western male spectator.”

 Produced by: Sarajevski ratni teatar SARTR and LegalAliens Theatre